 - TrustArc Trusted Data Collection Certification

 We at Criteo view the GDPR as a positive development that will foster trust in our digital economy and provide an environment of transparency, control and certainty for businesses and consumers.
-We are accustomed to complying with the stricter EU standards and are prepared to support our clients and partners through their GDPR compliance journey.
+We are accustomed to dealing with the stricter EU standards and are prepared to support our clients and publisher partners through their GDPR compliance journey.
 We will continue to publish regularly on the issues and best practices around effective GDPR compliance.